denten-books/plain-text/0-chapter.md

 The editors write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].
-Smith translates that insight in the laboratory, where along with her students she bakes bread and smelts iron to recreate long-lost artisanal techniques.
-The major insight from Smith and her colleagues holds that traditional "book knowledge"---the kind of information that finds itself into novels, textbooks, and technical manuals---represents only a small part of the sum total of human expertise.
+Smith translates that insight in the laboratory, where, together with her students, she bakes bread and smelts iron to recreate long-lost artisanal techniques.
+For those who experiment, "book knowledge" and "artifactual knowledge" relate in practice.
-Much of our knowledge is instead secreted into the artifacts and institutions where it unfolds through daily practice, in what Smith calls "artifactual knowledge."

-The artifactual knowledge related to digital technology---from typesetting software to e-book readers and word processors---shapes our everyday encounter with literature and textuality.
-That medium, as I will argue throughout, should not be taken as a value-neutral conduit of information.
+Artifactual knowledge---from typesetting software to e-book readers and word processors---shapes our everyday encounter with literature.
+That technology, should not be taken as a value-neutral conduit of information.
 Neither do I advocate for technological determinism.
-Instead, I follow Lewis Mumford and Langdon Winner in the insight that the implementation of technical systems changes the exercise of political power in subtle and profound ways.
+Instead, I follow Lewis Mumford and Langdon Winner to argue that technology affects the exercise of politics in subtle and profound ways.
 Artifacts cannot hold beliefs about politics.
 Political power is rather exercised through them.
-Stairs do not discriminate against the mobility impared, yet the failure to enforce accessibility through specific architectural choices does.
+Stairs do not discriminate against the mobility impaired, yet, the failure to enforce accessibility through specific architectural choices does.
 Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude.
-In this way, contemporary documents embody limits to access by license, geography, or physical ability.
-In our applied example, I may ask: To what extent does the book or device in front of you "permit" or "enable" access?
+In this way, contemporary documents enforce limits to access by license, geography, or physical ability.
+To what extent does the book in front of you "permit" or "enable" access?

-A function of critique must then include the explication of such implicit controls.
-Experimentalism "lays bare" the logistics by which mechanisms facilitate the human encounter.
-A media scholar's version of baking bread and smelting iron is to make literal the task of media archeology on the level of the device.
-We dig, unearth, and excavate in the field or by controlled experiment.
+Whatever the answer, a function of critique must include the explication of implicit physical control.
+Experimentalism "lays bare" the device.
+A media scholar's version of baking bread and smelting iron is to make literal the task of media archeology on the level of the mechanism.
+In *Plain Text* we will dig, unearth, and excavate literary machines.

 ### Materialism

-Finally, *Plain Text* is a concerted effort to repay the debt of materialism.
-The contemporary life of the mind is supported by complex systems and by institutions that are often beyond an individual's powers of understanding and control.
-In almost a decade of teaching critical computing in the humanities, I routinely encountered otherwise informed people who nevertheless felt hopelessly alienated from the tools of their everyday intellectual activity.
+Finally, *Plain Text* constitutes a concerted effort to repay the debt of materialism.
+Complex systems that support the life of the mind today lie beyond an individual's powers of control.
+In almost a decade of teaching critical computing in the humanities, I routinely encountered otherwise informed people who nevertheless felt hopelessly estranged from the tools of their everyday intellectual activity.
 I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that basic alienation.
 Contemporary knowledge workers stare into small black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

 Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
 Materialist critique, in the Marxist